4 February 2020

 - to comply with wider HMRC guidance on customs requirements for exporting to the EU

 If you’re exporting live animals, meat or dairy, you can view flowcharts with the steps you need to take.

-You’ll also need follow new rules on identifying livestock, if you want to export sheep, cattle, goats and pigs to the EU in a no-deal Brexit.
+You’ll also need follow new rules on identifying livestock, if you want to export sheep, cattle, goats and pigs.

 You should read additional rules if you: